DeanDodds/milestoneProject3/README.md

 - <a href="https://www.mongodb.com/">Mongodb: </a>
 Used to store my database
 - <a href="https://werkzeug.palletsprojects.com/en/2.1.x/">Werkzeug: </a>
-  Flask dependency a utility libraries
+  Flask dependency, which is a utility library
 - <a href="https://fontawesome.com/">Font Awesome:</a>
   Used to import icons that used across every page of the website.
 - <a href="https://fonts.google.com/">Google Fonts:</a>